 How To Increase Deadlift By 100 Pounds | Conclusion

 We’ve gone over quite a lot of tips to help you dramatically increase your deadlift, so let’s wrap it all up:

 - Focus on improving your form before increasing your weight.

 - Deadlift heavy amounts of weight for low reps and low sets.
 Deadlift Workout Routine: shoot for 4-6 reps and aim for 3 sets.

 - Cycle between bulking and cutting to maximize muscle growth while maintaining a lean physique.

-- Rest your body sufficiently to allow your muscles to heal and grow.
+- Rest sufficiently to allow your muscles to heal and grow.

-- Workout all the muscles in your body to build your overall muscle strength, thereby increasing your deadlift.
+- Training your whole body to build your overall muscle strength, thereby increasing your deadlift.

 Well, there you have it!
-Follow these 5 simple tips and the deadlift workout routine and in 10 months you’ll be deadlifting 100 lbs. heavier!
+Follow these 5 simple tips and the deadlift workout routine and in 10 months you’ll be deadlifting 100 pounds heavier!